grumson/TaapiLibrary/README.md

 Console.WriteLine("End of program");

 ```
+---

 ### Suport this project
+If you like this project and you want to support it, you can donate to the following addresses:

 **Networks BSC BNB smart chain (BEP20)** : 0xd8c509ed7d8f96847618d926e2b831d804e02ece
 - BNB : 0xd8c509ed7d8f96847618d926e2b831d804e02ece